oddcamp/frontend-manual/README.md

     <img src="..." />
     ```

-* Forms should have fragment identifiers set properly which is crucial if the from appears _below the fold_, e.g.:
+* Forms should have fragment identifiers set properly, which is crucial if the form appears _below the fold_, e.g.:
     ✅ DO:
     ```html
     <form method="post" action="/contact#add-contact-form" id="add-contact-form">...</form>